utzcoz/utzcoz.github.io/_posts/2020-05-12-Analyze-window-resizing.markdown

 ## WMS and AMS

-The `InputDispatcher.cpp`'s dispatch will trigger `android_view_InputEventReceiver.cpp` to dipstach input event to java part.
+The `InputDispatcher.cpp`'s dispatch will trigger `android_view_InputEventReceiver.cpp` to dispatch input event to java part.
 The `android_view_InputEventReceiver.cpp` will invoke `InputEventReceiver.java`'s `dispatchInputEvent` to dispatch input event.
 But there are many `InputEventReceiver` implementation, such as `PointerEventDispatcher.java`, `WindowInputEventReceiver` in `ViewRootImpl.java`.
 Who will be invoked?
 The answer is all of them.
 Their